sbagi/sbagi.github.io/AWC.md

 ---

 ### Gravimetric water-uptake isotherms with deliverable capacity and cycling stability <br>
-- All materials show type IV isotherms featuring a step in the uptake at approximately 0.28 P/Po (equivalent to RH = 28%), which is attributed to the onset of pore filling.
+- All materials show type IV isotherms featuring a step in the uptake at approximately 0.28 P/Po (equivalent to RH = 28%), which is attributed to the onset of pore filling.<br>
 <img src="images/AWC5.JPG?raw=true"/>

 <br><br>